 Information continues to pour in on the coronavirus.

 Northern Westchester Hospital and Debra Spicehandler, M.D., co-chief of Infectious Diseases at the Hospital have released an update on the coronavirus.
 They report that new information continues to emerge about coronavirus, a respiratory illness that was identified in Wuhan City, China, and is now being closely monitored by the Centers for Disease Control and Prevention (CDC).
 It has been declared a global health emergency by the World Health Organization (WHO).
-The outbreak continues to spread in China, and additional cases have been identified in a growing number of countries around the world, including the United States.

 What are the symptoms of coronavirus?